E-Brisco/temporal-trends/README.md

 ### Data files:
 - fulldatset.csv - dataset used in overallanalysis.rmd, obtained from visual/statistical analysis of individual meta-analysis data.
-- aguilar.csv - data from Akiyama et. al 2010, used as sample meta-analysis in example code
+- akiyama.csv - data from Akiyama et. al 2010, used as sample meta-analysis in example code
 - databiblio.txt - reference list of meta-analyses from which data extracted/requested for analysis

 ### R files: